 Can you refinance private student loans?

-The short answer is “yes,” although you’ll need to choose a company that offers private student loan refinancing.
-If you want to end up with just one payment—and if you also have federal student loans—the lender that you choose must allow you to refinance both federal and private student loans together.
-Some do, while others don’t.
+Yes, private student loans can be refinanced.
+If you want to end up with just one payment — and if you also have federal student loans — the lender you choose must also allow you to refinance both federal and private student loans together.

-Before you refinance federal loans, make sure you understand what benefits you may be eliminating by doing so, such as deferment, forbearance, or income-based repayment plans.
+Before you refinance federal loans, however, be sure you understand that you’ll lose access to federal benefits and protections, such as deferment, forbearance, forgiveness, and income-based repayment plans.

-When you refinance loans at a lower rate, you could reduce the amount of money you spend over the life of the loan, especially if you are also able to shorten the term of the loan.
-Or if you want to lower your monthly payments to free up your cash flow, you may be able to extend the term of the loan, which could end up costing you more money over the long-term.
+You may be able to save even more if you’re also able to shorten the term of the loan.
+Or if you want to lower your monthly payments to free up your cash flow, you may be able to extend the term of the loan, though it could end up costing you more money in the long run.

 • have the same interest rate throughout the life of the loan